searchlight/icinga-operator/docs/cluster-alerts/env.md

 # Check env

-ClusterAlert `env` prints the list of environment variables in searchlight-operator pods and always completes returns `OK`.
+ClusterAlert `env` prints the list of environment variables in searchlight-operator pods.
 This check command is used to test Searchlight.

 ## Spec
 `env` check command has no variables.
-It support following states:
+Execution of this command can result in following states:
 - OK
 - WARNING
 - CRITICAL